shorebirdtech/docs/docs/guides/push_to_deploy_on_github.md

 Some ways the workflow can be expanded are:

-- Instead of directly commiting to the branch after the release was made.
+- Instead of directly committing to the branch after the release was made.
 Developers would land their changes and fixes on their main branch, and then `cherry-pick` it to the release branch!
 - Both `shorebird-release` and `shorebird-patch` returns the version/patch-number created.
 The workflow could be expanded in order for tags to be created in the repository, using the version number returned